How Russia’s Invasion Flattened a Ukrainian Border City

 Partial damage was observed on a further 18 percent of buildings, leaving just 22 percent of the city where damage has yet to be detected as of late September 2024.

 Kindergartens, schools, religious sites, factories and libraries have all been wiped out.
-Videos and drone footage show a desolate landscape where only the burnt-out skeletons of buildings once stood.
+Videos and drone footage show a desolate landscape where only the burnt-out skeletons of buildings remain.
 Residents now living as refugees in nearby Kharkiv, like Stryzhakova, describe desperately fleeing the town under heavy bombardment.

 “I took my documents from work and a couple of personal items,” Stryzhakova said.
 “That’s all I have.
 Objects are not the most important,”